fasiha/deep-path-typing/README.md

 type UString2 = UExtendsNever2<number, string>; // [number, string] ✅
 type UNever2 = UExtendsNever2<number>;          // [number] ✅

-// use Extract
+// use `Extract`:
 type UExtendsNever3<T, U = never> = Extract<U, any> extends never ?
 [T] : [T, U];
 type UString3 = UExtendsNever3<number, string>; // [number, string] ✅
 type UNever3 = UExtendsNever3<number>;          // [number] ✅
 ```

 `Extract` was included in [2.8](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-8.html#predefined-conditional-types) as one of several helper types for conditional types, and it strips types from the left-hand argument that also exist in the right-hand argument—a set difference.
-It's not quite clear to me why this works: `Exclude<never, any>` results in `never`, but somehow that short-circuits the unwanted distribution that `never extends never` has?
+It's not *quite* clear to me why this works: `Extract<never, any>` results in `never` while `Extract<number, any>` in `number`, but somehow `Extract`'s presence prevents the unwanted distribution that `U extends never` has.

-[Nurbol Alpysbayev](https://stackoverflow.com/a/53984913/500207), mentioned above, recommended the more compact solution of clothing the types involved into a tuple type, which also appears to prevent an unwanted distribution of the conditional.
+Meanwhile, [Nurbol Alpysbayev](https://stackoverflow.com/a/53984913/500207), mentioned above, recommended the more compact solution of clothing the types involved into a tuple type, which also appears to prevent an unwanted distribution of the conditional.

 ### Triggering a compiler error